tkasuz/s3-uploader/README.md

 ### Parallel Uploads with Web Workers 🔄
 Each upload process runs in a dedicated web worker, allowing for parallel execution.
 This enhances performance by leveraging the multi-threaded capabilities of web workers, enabling simultaneous uploads of different file segments.

+> [!NOTE]
+> As Chrome currently limits the maximum number of connections to 6 per domain, s3-signurl-uploader accommodates up to 6 concurrent workers.

 ### WebAssembly for Performance Optimization 🚀
 The library harnesses the power of WebAssembly to read and process each file slice.
 This ensures optimal performance, making the most of browser capabilities for efficient data handling.